-What type of sexual harassment is this?
-Hostile Work Environment
+- Q. What type of sexual harassment is this? - A. Hostile work environment

-What actions or behaviors qualify this as this type of harassment?

-- Pictures of nude women on the walls. - Sexually offensive graffiti is on the walls. - •Co-workers refer to her with pet names like "sugar" and "honey."
+- Q. What actions or behaviors qualify this as this type of harassment? - A. Pictures of nude women on the walls. - Sexually offensive graffiti is on the walls. - Co-workers refer to her with pet names like "sugar" and "honey."